 Work hours are greater than holiday hours

-For example, if your regular schedule is Monday through Thursday, ten hours a day, you do not work Memorial Day (a Monday), then eight hours will be the paid holiday and the remaining two hours must be covered by another type of allowable paid time off.
+For example, if your regular schedule is Monday through Thursday, ten hours a day, you do not work Memorial Day (a Monday holiday).
+Then eight hours will be holiday pay and the remaining two hours must be covered by another type of allowable paid time off.

 Work hours are less than holiday hours

 If a holiday falls on a day you would normally work and your regularly scheduled work hours are less than your holiday hour entitlement, the University “owes” you the difference between the holiday hours and your scheduled hours.
 The difference is paid as holiday credit.